MLH/mlh-site-boilerplate/README.md

 # MLH/mlh-site-boilerplate

 This is the boilerplate that [Major League Hacking (MLH)][mlh] uses in the development of static websites.
-It uses [Webpack][webpack] to automate and speed up common development tasks.
+It combines [Handlebars][handlebars] and [Webpack][webpack] to automate and speed up common development tasks.

 ## Setup

-Before you start, make sure you have [npm][npm-install] installed.
+Before you start, make sure [npm][npm-install] is installed on your computer.

-Now let's install the development dependencies by running the NPM installer and
+Now let's install the development dependencies by running the NPM installer:
-bundler:

 ```bash
 $ npm install